vicharak-in/vicharak-docs/source/vaaman-linux/linux-development-guide/linux-kernel.md

 :::{warning}
 On Vaaman kernel version 4.4 you will not have `arch/arm64/configs/rk3399_vaaman.config`.

-So, for that just ignore using `cat` to copy vaaman specific configs inside .config.
+So, for that just ignore using the above commands for merging vaaman specific configs inside .config.
 :::

 #### Finally compile the kernel